 - $50,000 bodily injury liability total per accident.

 - $25,000 property damage liability total per accident.

 When shopping for car insurance, you’ll see this written as 25/50/25.

-Nebraska is one of the 20 or so states that require its drivers to also carry uninsured/underinsured motorist coverage, which protects a driver against other drivers who aren’t adequately covered by a policy.
+Nebraska is one of the 20 or so states that require its drivers to also carry uninsured/underinsured motorist coverage, which protects a driver against other drivers who aren’t adequately covered by their own policy.

 To legally drive in Nebraska, you’re required to carry:

 - $50,000 uninsured motorist coverage total per accident.

 If you live in Nebraska, you can decline uninsured motorist insurance in writing.
 While removing this coverage could save you a little month to month, it exposes you to risk if you have an accident with someone carrying no or insufficient coverage.

 Do I need additional coverage to protect myself and my assets?